Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Wine, cheese, and beautiful scenery

-Sedona has its very own wine country where you can sip a glass of local wine and enjoy views of the stunning landscape.
-There are multiple fantastic wineries scattered throughout the Oak Creek Canyon and together they make up the Verde Valley Wine Trail.
+Sedona has its very own wine country where you can sip a glass of local vino and enjoy views of the stunning landscape.
+There are multiple fantastic wineries scattered throughout Oak Creek and nearby Cottonwood and Jerome.
+Together, these wineries make up the Verde Valley Wine Trail.

 Our favorites were Oak Creek Vineyards and Page Springs Cellars, both of which had great wine to enjoy with beautiful views of the surrounding nature.